vincent-peugnet/antilope/README.md

 ### User Class system

 One of the most efficient way to increase gamification in a network is to implement an user class system.
-In Antilope admins can set up any user classes they want from rank 0 to 100.
 They allow or disallow users to share or access sharables, invite users...
 And the user classes can be triggered by many parameters such as the [share score](#share-score), account age, number of validations the user gave...

 ### Share Score